This post may contain affiliate links. See my disclosure policy to learn more.

-How To Make This Look For Your Earthy Cottage Wedding
+How To Make This Look For Intimate Micro Wedding

 1. THE VENUE

-The Cottage Wedding Venue we chose for this shoot was Ridge Rose in Chickamauga, GA, just a few minutes outside of Chattanooga, Tennessee.
+The cottage-style wedding venue we chose for this shoot was Ridge Rose in Chickamauga, GA, just a few minutes outside of Chattanooga, Tennessee.
 The venue includes a rugged open-air tent called Hickory Hall, and a charming Stone Cottage situated right next to the main event space/tent, typically used as the bridal suite.

-So if you’re trying to recreate this look for your big day, look for a local cottage venue with an option for an outdoor ceremony, a picturesque natural setting, and vintage details.
-Also, a venue that includes wooden reception tables and beautiful chairs is a huge plus.
+So if you’re trying to recreate this look for your big day, look for a local cottage-style venue with an option for an outdoor ceremony, a picturesque natural setting, and vintage details.
+Also, a venue that includes wooden reception tables and beautiful chairs or other vintage furniture is a huge plus.